AnyChart/docs.anychart.com/Maps/Amap_to_GeoJson.md

   cd PATH_TO_THE_CONVERTER
 ```

-Run the following code to launce the process of requirements intallation:
+Run the following code to launch the process of requirements intallation:

 ```
   pip install -r requirements